Card Summary Table

 The Gritty Details: Everything Else You Need To Know

 This Chase Slate® Card is incredibly basic.
-All you need to know is that your 0% APR for purchases and balance transfers is available for 15 months from the time you open your card.
+All you need to know is that your intro APR for purchases and balance transfers is available for a certain number of months from the time you open your card.

-It’s also important to note that you only have 60 days to make your balance transfer at no fee.
+It’s also important to note that you only have a set amount of days to make your balance transfer at no fee.

 Make sure to pay something on your card monthly (usually $25+, depending on your balance), or you risk losing your intro APR and having to pay interest on your full balance.